+All people who are sexually active can be at risk for syphilis.
 People living with HIV are at greater risk of acquiring syphilis than HIV-negative people.
 Both men and women can get syphilis but more cases have been reported among men than women.
 Most of the new cases reported have been in men who have sex with men.

 Lymph nodes in the groin may become swollen, usually within a week of the syphilitic lesion appearing.
 Although the lesion can heal within four to six weeks, lymph nodes may remain swollen for several months.

-At this stage, generally two to 12 weeks after the lesion appears, symptoms of widespread infection occur.
+At this stage, generally two to 12 weeks after the lesion appears, symptoms of widespread infection can occur.
 Symptoms can vary considerably but the following are common:

 - low-grade fever

 - lack of energy

 - sore throat

 The rash can begin on the trunk but may also appear elsewhere, for example, on the palms of the hands and soles of the feet.
 If the rash affects a hairy area, temporary patchy hair loss can occur.
 For instance, thinning of the eyebrows, beard or parts of the head can be a feature of syphilitic rash.